Skip to main content

 For your information

-If you set the minimum number of nodes in a group to be greater than the current number, it will not increase to the lower limit immediately.
-The node group will scale only after the pods appear in PENDING status.
+If you set the minimum number of nodes in a group to be greater than the current number, it will not scale to the lower limit immediately.
+The node group will be scaled only after the pods appear in the status PENDING.
 It is the same with the upper limit of nodes in the group — if the current number of nodes is greater than the upper limit, deletion will start only after checking the pods.

-2. Open the cluster page → Cluster Composition tab.
+2. Open the cluster page → tab Cluster composition.

-4. Check the Enable autoscaling checkbox.
-Set the minimum and maximum number of nodes in the group — the value of nodes will only change within this range.
+5. Set the minimum and maximum number of nodes in the group — the value of nodes will change only within this range.
+For fault-tolerant operation of system components we recommend using at least two working nodes in the cluster, nodes can be in different groups.